archethic-foundation/aeweb-cli/README.md

-# ÆWeb
+# AEWeb

-This is ÆWeb Cli repository!
+This is AEWeb Cli repository!

 This command line interface enables you to deploy files/ websites / folders (.jpg, .png, .pdf, .html, etc...) on top of Archethic Public Blockchain.

 ## Instructions

-To get the ÆWeb CLI, you need NodeJS (latest version) installed.
+To get the AEWeb CLI, you need NodeJS (latest version) installed.
 Then you need to install the CLI, using:
 ```bash
 npm install aeweb -g
 ```

-To check if ÆWeb CLI is installed successfully, try :
+To check if AEWeb CLI is installed successfully, try :
 ```bash
 aeweb about
 ```